approov/quickstart-ios-swift-grpc/SHAPES-EXAMPLE.md

 // let shapeRequest = Shapes_ApproovShapeRequest()
 ```

-The value of `apiSecretKey` variable needs to be changed to `"shapes_api_key_placeholder"`, removing the actual API key from the code in ViewController.swift, lines 35-37:
+The value of the `apiSecretKey` variable needs to be changed to `"shapes_api_key_placeholder"`, removing the actual API key from the code in ViewController.swift, lines 35-37:

 ```swift
 // let apiSecretKey = "yXClypapWNHIifHUWmBIyPFAm"